rainbowdesign/OxygenNotIncluded-Mods/README.md

-- **Folder GodTool, Scenarios and Nuclear Mod**
+- **Exciting World**
-    - An awesome mod that changes the whole game take a look at the folder!
-Please note it is still in testing and may have bugs
+    - An awesome mod that changes the whole game.
+Features are: scripts that change the map. nuclear power, new buildings.

 - **HotterThanLavaMod.dll**